OntimizeWeb/docs/docs/guide/11-app-config.md

 };
 ```

-For clarification, if your `apiEndpoint` is the one in the [application configuration](#application-configuration-file) example, **OntimizeWeb** will concat the `apiEndpoint` and the `path` of the service to build the URL for sending requests.
+For clarification, if your `apiEndpoint` is the one in the [application configuration](#application-configuration-file) example, **OntimizeWeb** and **JSON:API** will concat the `apiEndpoint` and the `path` of the service to build the URL for sending requests.
 For example : https://try.ontimize.com/QSAllComponents-jee/services/rest/customers.

 # Internationalization (i18) configuration